microsoft/CNTK/contrib/Python/doc/concepts.rst

 .. image:: ../../../Documentation/CNTK-TechReport/figures/CN-1HiddenNN.png

-Here, X represents the input data as a tensor.
+Here, ``X`` represents the input data as a tensor.
 During a training run, this would contain, in aggregated form, all the input samples for a particular minibatch.
-For the particular model this would have to be a two-dimensional tensor: The data in the first dimension would represent the feature vector, the second would refer to all the samples in the minibatch.
+For the particular model this would have to be a two-dimensional tensor: the data in the first dimension would represent the feature vector, the second would refer to all the samples in the minibatch.